 The SteelSeries Apex Pro Mini Wireless is the compact, wireless version of the popular SteelSeries Apex Pro.
 Like the original, this keyboard maintains the ability to adjust the actuation point of each key.
 However, this version takes this technology a step further and allows you to program two inputs to one keypress: one that activates at a light press of the key and one that activates when you've pressed the same key further.

-The SteelSeries Apex Pro Mini Wireless is a remarkable keyboard for gaming.
+The SteelSeries Apex Pro Mini Wireless is an excellent keyboard for gaming.
 The standout feature is its adjustable pre-travel distance, which you can set on a per-key basis within a wide range.
 Otherwise, this is a well-built unit with extremely low latency that's suited to any gaming genre.
 It also has easy-to-use companion software, meaning you can program macros or dual gaming inputs to any key.
-On the downside, it doesn't come with a wrist rest, which would improve the overall comfort.
+Unfortunately, it doesn't come with a wrist rest, which would improve the overall comfort.

 The SteelSeries Apex Pro Mini Wireless is a good keyboard for office use.
 It offers a nice typing experience that's fairly quiet, so you can use the keyboard in open office environments without distracting your colleagues.
 Overall, it feels very well-built, and it has companion software that's available on both Windows and macOS, so you can adjust your settings to best fit your workflow.
-Unfortunately, its ergonomics are only okay as it has a high profile, a compact size, and lacks a wrist rest.
+It has acceptable ergonomics, but it has a high profile, a compact size, and lacks a wrist rest.
 Also, its battery life is pretty short in comparison to many wireless keyboards.

 The SteelSeries Apex Pro Mini Wireless is a great keyboard for programming.
 It offers a nice typing experience packaged in a solid unit with full RGB backlighting.
 You can also use it wirelessly with its USB receiver or connect it with up to three devices using Bluetooth.
 Its companion software is fully compatible with both Windows and macOS, and you can use it to program macros to any key or alter your settings to improve your workflow.
-Unfortunately, its ergonomics are only okay as it has a high-profile, compact size and lacks an included wrist rest.
+It has acceptable ergonomics, but it has a high profile, a compact size, and lacks a wrist rest.

 The SteelSeries Apex Pro Mini Wireless is a decent keyboard to use in home theater PC setups.
 Although it lacks a trackpad for on-screen navigation, it does have great wireless connectivity options, so you won't have to worry about running a cable through your living room.
 You can access the media keys through hotkeys, and it has full RGB backlighting, so the legends are visible in the dark.
 On the downside, its battery life is fairly short compared to many other wireless options.